 Summer photography also offers some challenges.
 Shooting in the midday sun can cause unwanted contrast in your beach photos.
 To avoid this, create some shadow for your subject with an umbrella, your body, or a simple piece of cloth.

-To make your beach pictures really pop, you’ll need to edit them in photo editing software such as Luminar 3.
+To make your beach pictures really pop, you’ll need to edit them in a photo editor such as Luminar Neo.
 Let’s say you’ve taken a photograph of a beach.

-Now that you have a good base, you can start to play around with filters.
+Now that you have a good base, you can start to play around with filters and AI photo editing.

-The AI Landscape Enhancer filter instantly improves color, tone, depth, and detail.
+The Accent AI slider under Enhance AI instantly improves color, tone, depth, and detail.
 The screenshot above shows the slider pulled up to 65%, but you can increase or decrease this based on your preferences.
 With a simple click, the colors instantly begin to pop.

 If you’re looking for more of a basic adjustment, check the Essentials category.
 With these basic filters, you can easily adjust contrast, sharpness, and color.
 Here you can see the Sky Enhancer filter in use.
 This filter adds depth to the sky, creating an even more moody look overall.
 The contrast is also gently boosted.

-Sometimes a classic black and white photograph is what you’re looking for.
-Luminar has a handful of different monochrome filters.
+Sometimes a classic black-and-white photograph is what you’re looking for.
+Luminar Neo has a handful of different monochrome filters.
 The Mono filter is shown here.
 The Mono filter adds a stunning, almost otherworldly effect to the landscape.
 The Classic B&W filter adds slightly less depth and contrast.

 Maybe you’re more interested in lifestyle portraits and don’t mind the beach being covered in tourists.
 Perhaps a bright, sunny day is exactly what you’re aiming for.
 A beach photoshoot during your vacation can leave you with wonderful memories you’ll cherish for years.
 However, harsh midday sun can be difficult to work with.